 Are you still struggling to get sufficient reach of your pins on Pinterest?
-Are you wondering if a 3rd party scheduler can help?
+Are you wondering if a Tailwind App review can help?

-There continue to be so many changes on Pinterest every month and even every week that it is virtually impossible to keep up with the change.
+There continue to be so many changes on Pinterest every month.
+Even every week that it is virtually impossible to keep up with the change.

 The only thing I can guarantee to you with Pinterest is that there will be change.
 In fact, as far as I can tell their iOs app gets an update every week.

-This may not sound like great news altogether but you need to remember that change does come with a set of disadvantages as well as advantages.
+This may not sound like great news altogether.
+You need to remember that change does come with a set of disadvantages as well as advantages.

 What I have realised over the last 12+ months on Pinterest is that in order to stay ahead of all the changes you need to be using the platform daily.

-I do recall being in a handful of Pinterest groups on Facebook and people would be logging into their Pinterest accounts for the first time in 6 months and they would be lost as so much had changed.
+I do recall being in a handful of Pinterest groups on Facebook.
+People would be logging into their Pinterest accounts for the first time in 6 months and they would be lost as so much had changed.

 The best way to keep up with Pinterest is to use a 3rd party scheduler to do the heavy lifting so that I can focus on the lighter stuff.